jin-gizmo/hw/README.md

-# hw
+# Hello world
-Hello world public repo
+Access testing only.
+To be deleted.